 - Keep telling yourself that the things making you anxious – in reality aren’t that bad.
-If you’re worried about safety whilst travelling, understand that the media more often than not only portrays bad stories rather than all the good.
+If you’re worried about safety whilst traveling, understand that the media more often than not only portrays bad stories rather than all the good.
 If you’re worried about meeting people, remind yourself that there are a ton of solo travellers staying in hostels that are just waiting to strike up conversation with you.

 - Don’t take advice from friends/family that haven’t travelled.
-Instead look to people who have been travelling solo.
+Instead look to people who have been traveling solo.
 There are many empowering blogs that will fill you with confidence.